-At the beginning, I was puzzled as to why so many products had so large an ingredients list, most of them were additives in one form or another.
-To learn about additives I had to put on my research hat to find why most companies were using them.
-So, I went back to “school” and these are my findings to share with you.
+In my search to learn about additives I had to put on my research hat to find why most companies were using them.
+So, I went back to “school” and these are some of my findings.

 When reading labels on many creams, you will find mineral oils or petroleum based products (i.e. vaseline, baby oil).
 These type of oils clog pores and create a barrier, similar to a raincoat, on your skin so it cannot breathe or absorb vitamins and minerals.

-Other “natural” additives are Borax I choose not to test borax as most of it’s recommended uses were as cleaning agents like laundry soap, dishwashing soap, etc. and can be irritating.
+Other “natural” additives are Borax.
+Borax can be used to thicken a product.
+I choose not to test borax as most of it’s recommended uses were as cleaning agents like laundry soap, dishwashing soap, etc. and can be irritating.

 I tried Xantham gum and found that it only made the product slightly thicker but does not benefit the skin.
 Once on my skin it had to go somewhere; either absorbed or washed off at the end of the day.
 That can lead to dull skin.